Mikoyan MiG-31: Design

 The MiG-31 is limited to five g when travelling at supersonic speeds.
 While flying under combat weight, its wing loading is marginal and its thrust-to-weight ratio is favorable.
 The MiG-31 is not designed for close combat or rapid turning.

 The wings and airframe of the MiG-31 are stronger than those of the MiG-25, permitting supersonic flight at low altitudes.
 Like the MiG-25, its flight surfaces are built primarily of nickel-steel alloy, enabling the aircraft to tolerate kinetic heating at airspeeds approaching Mach 3.
-The MiG-31 airframe comprises 49% arc-welded nickel steel, 33% light metal alloy, 16% titanium and 2% composites.
+The MiG-31 airframe comprises 49% arc-welded nickel steel, 33% light metal alloy, 16% titanium, and 2% composites.
 Its D30-F6 jet engines, each rated at 152 kN thrust, allow a maximum speed of Mach 1.23 at low altitude.
 High-altitude speed is temperature-redlined to Mach 2.83 – the thrust-to-drag ratio is sufficient for speeds in excess of Mach 3, but such speeds pose unacceptable hazards to engine and airframe life in routine use.

 Electronics suite

-The MiG-31 was among the first aircraft with a phased array radar, and one of two aircraft in the world capable of independently firing long-range air-to-air missiles as of 2013.